Which of the following best defines psychology as introduced in A... | Study Prep in Pearson+

 1

-Understand that psychology is a broad scientific discipline focused on studying both observable behaviors and internal mental processes.
+Step 1: Understand that psychology is a scientific discipline focused on studying behavior and mental processes, rather than historical events, physical health, or solely mental illness treatment.

-Recognize that psychology is not limited to just the brain's structure or only treating mental disorders, but encompasses a wider range of phenomena including thoughts, emotions, and actions.
+Step 2: Recognize that behavior refers to observable actions, while mental processes include thoughts, feelings, and internal experiences that are not directly observable.

-Recall the definition introduced in AP Psychology Unit 1, which emphasizes psychology as a science that uses empirical methods to study behavior and mental processes.
+Step 3: Note that psychology uses scientific methods to investigate these behaviors and mental processes systematically and empirically.

 Watch next